 - Put the testicles on a cutting board and cut the ends off each one.

-- Carefully remove the thick outer membrane (if present) cutting where needed.
+- Carefully remove the thick outer membrane.

 - Make an incision in the thin inner membrane, then carefully peel the membrane back to reveal the inner meat.